joepk90/django-score-tracker/score_tracker/score/tests/test_score.md

 - [x] should fail if number is invalid
 - [x] should fail if number is not provided
 - [x] should fail user is anonymous
-- [x] should fail user tried to update score not created by them
+- [x] should fail user tries to update score not owned by them

 ### GUEST/NORMAL USER

 Happy Paths:
-- [ ] Should succced if exists
+- [x] Should succed if exists and update number property
-    - [ ] should be possible to update: time, number
-    - [ ] response should return: number, uuid, date, time
+- [x] updating a score should update the time_updated property

 Unhappy Paths:
 - [ ] should fail if it doesn't exist